-- 1. The driver has participated in a qualified drug testing program within the previous 30 days. - 2.
-While participating in the program, the driver either was tested within the past six months from the date of application or participated in a random drug testing program for the previous 12 months from the date of application.

-3. No prior employer of the driver of whom the district has knowledge has records of the driver's violation of federal drug testing regulations within the previous six months.
+- 2. While participating in the program, the driver either was tested within the past six months from the date of application or participated in a random drug testing program for the previous 12 months from the date of application. - 3.
+No prior employer of the driver of whom the district has knowledge has records of the driver's violation of Board Policy Manual Delano Union School District federal drug testing regulations within the previous six months.